eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 #### Presentation Definitions

-An implementations MAY support the `presentationDefinition` parameter.
+An implementation MAY support the `presentationDefinition` parameter.
 If it does not, it MUST return `501 Not Implemented`.
 The `presentationDefinition` parameter contains a valid `Presentation Definition` according to the [Presentation Exchange Specification](https://identity.foundation/presentation-exchange/spec/v2.1.1/#presentation-definition).